When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 Typical Expat Scenarios Where It Makes Sense

-- Recently arrived expats unfamiliar with Spanish driving
+- Recently arrived drivers unfamiliar with Spanish roads

 You may not need it if: